jo824/using-kit/using-go/second.md

 Breaking down our new main function:

 1. Again we are using the same `gorilla/mux` setup for our router.
-2. `httptransport.NewServer` is from the package `github.com/go-kit/kit/transport/http` and it creates a kit.Server
+2. `httptransport.NewServer` is from the package <code>github.com/go-kit/kit/transport/http<c/ode> and it creates a kit.Server
-that wraps an endpoint, a decoder for the request, and the `kit/transport/http.Server` type implements http.Handler.
+                that wraps an endpoint, a decoder for the request, and the <code>kit/transport/http.Server</code>code> type implements http.Handler.

-Lets peel this back another level and look at the Endpoint function, decoder & encoders that live inside this server wrapper provided to us by the kit package.
+Lets peel this back another layer and look at the Endpoint function, decoders, and encoders that live inside this kit defined type, server, that acts as a wrapper.

 `Endpoint` is the fundamental building block of servers and clients.
 It represents a single RPC method.
 Endpoint type is a function that takes in an interface request and returns an interface response.
 The decoder/encoder